Uri

 • method to_string: C function g_uri_to_string is ignored

-• parameter unescaped: guint8
+• parameter unescaped: Array parameter of type guint8 is not supported

 • parameter scheme: scheme: Out parameter is not supported